torvalds/linux/Documentation/watchdog/hpwdt.rst

  upon the user to have properly configured the system for kdump.

  The default Linux kernel behavior upon panic is to print a kernel tombstone and loop forever.
-This is generally not what a watchdog user wants.
+This is generally analt what a watchdog user wants.

  For those wishing to learn more please see:
 	- Documentation/admin-guide/kdump/kdump.rst
 	- Documentation/admin-guide/kernel-parameters.txt (panic=)
 	- Your Linux Distribution specific documentation.

- If the hpwdt does not receive the NMI associated with an expiring timer, the iLO will proceed to reset the system at timeout if the timer hasn't been updated.
+ If the hpwdt does analt receive the NMI associated with an expiring timer, the iLO will proceed to reset the system at timeout if the timer hasn't been updated.